winitzki/scall/tutorial/programming_dhall.md

 }
 ```

-Another formulation of the "foldable" property is via the function often called `foldMap` with type signature `(a → m) → F a → m`.
+Another formulation of the "foldable" property is via the function often called `foldMap`, with type signature `(a → m) → F a → m`.
 This function assumes `m` to have a `Monoid` typeclass evidence and can be implemented for any `Foldable` functor:

 ```dhall